Legal Update: Uranium Mine Plan Near Bears Ears Violates Law

 After six years, there’s a speck of light at the end of the tunnel for a legal case challenging Daneros uranium mine, a controversial uranium mine on public lands near Bears Ears National Monument.

-On October 25, 2024, two administrative judges ruled that the federal government's approval of a plan to expand Daneros Mine had violated the law.
-The judges ordered the attorneys in the case to provide more information so that the judges can determine what the remedy should be.
+On October 25, 2024, two judges ruled that the federal government’s approval of a plan to expand Daneros Mine had violated the law.
+The judges ordered the attorneys in the case to provide more information so that the judges can determine whether the whole plan should be scrapped, or just part of it.

 To refresh your memory, back in 2018 the Grand Canyon Trust and our partners at the Southern Utah Wilderness Alliance finished up briefing an appeal we’d filed before an administrative body called the Interior Board of Land Appeals.
 We were challenging the U.S. Bureau of Land Management’s approval of the mine owner’s plan to expand the size of the mine.